-As you pursue a masters in fine arts you’ll explore the role of contemporary art through painting, printmaking, sculpture, and expanded forms.
+In this fine arts master's degree, you’ll explore the role of contemporary art through painting, printmaking, sculpture, and expanded forms.

 The MFA in fine arts studio is a rigorous two-year program comprised of major studio courses; studio electives such as glass, ceramics, film, and photography; theory and research seminars; as well as thesis credits.

 The program is committed to collaboration and interdisciplinary approaches both within the four major fine arts areas of study and the entire College of Art and Design.
 The program's structure allows for personal growth, experimentation, collaboration, and unique, non-discipline specific results to occur in the thesis.
 Courses are meant to concentrate on creative visual work while also thinking about making and sustaining a dialogue.

 Performing and Fine Arts

 Typical Job Titles